DesireeWyrzylala/Large-scaleLand-useEffectsOnSoilFungalDiversity/README.md

 The project is based on a meta-analysis of published studies and integrates molecular, ecological, and environmental data to evaluate large-scale patterns in fungal α-diversity.

 The study was conducted as part of an academic degree program and aims to support transparent and reproducible research.
+The project was carried out as a group assignment with Daliah Dittmar and Fabienne Reinisch at Martin Luther University Halle-Wittenberg (Halle, Germany).

 ---

 ## Research Objectives

 The main objectives of this project were: